openprocurement/openprocurement.api/docs/source/lots.rst

     ...
   }

-Then all lots have to be added to Tender into separate requests.
+Then all lots have to be added to Tender with separate requests.

 .. sourcecode:: http